Job Title: Food and Nutrition Services (FNS) Specialist

 4. Update financial management policies and procedures for both schools and district office, and train and assist all FNS personnel with financial management policies and procedures.

-5. Track, monitor, and evaluate monthly revenues and expenditures, review against budget, initiate budget transfers, and maintain budget reports.
+5. Track, monitor, and evaluate monthly revenues and expenditures, review against budget, process p-card statements, process vendor invoices, initiate budget transfers, and maintain budget reports.

 6. Process student refund requests for cafeterias; prepare journal entries, including cafeteria special functions, internal transfers for grant, and reclassification of all relevant entries.